-Martha Roskowski - V.P. of Local Innovation, People for Bikes, Boulder CO
+Martha Roskowski - Principal, Further Strategies, Boulder CO

 Until the end of 2011, Martha managed GO Boulder, the City of Boulder's innovative effort to make it easy to get around town by bus, foot or bike.
-Her team handled planning, policy and programs for the city's transportation division.
+Her team launched bike share and handled planning, policy and programs for the city's transportation division.

-Specialties: Sustainable transportation planning, programs and policies.
-Bicycling, walking and transit.
-Strategy and communications.
+Specialties: Change agent focusing on mobility strategies.
+Sustainable transportation policy and programs.
+Communications and public speaking.
 Bringing people together to move mountains.